Richardinho/blog-posts/kara-erickson-review.md

 The prerequisite for reading this article is that you have watched this video (and presumably know something about Angular).

 The first nine minutes of the talk comprises a refresher on Angular forms and an introduction to the (then) new `updateOn` option.
-It's fairly uncontroversial so I'm skipping that.
+It's fairly uncontroversial so I'm not going to discuss that.

 ## Custom Form Controls
 [9:02](https://youtu.be/CD_t3m2WMM8?t=542)

 A Custom Form Control is a directive that implements the `ControlValueAccessor` interface.
 This results in the directive being able to integrate with Angular's Form API.
 It can be used in an Angular form just as any native input element can be.
 It also works interchangeably with both Reactive and Template Driven forms.
-So once you have created a Custom Form Control, it can be used with both of these forms modules.
+So once you have created a Custom Form Control, it can be used with both of these form modules.

 ### Why would you want to use them?
 [9:15](https://youtu.be/CD_t3m2WMM8?t=555)